 It is notable that the NEX-6 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 V is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-6 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-6 was succeeded by the Sony A6000.
+Both the NEX-6 and the RX100 V have been discontinued, but can regularly be found used on ebay.
+The NEX-6 was replaced by the Sony A6000, while the RX100 V was followed by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.